nowaalex/af-utils/packages/check-hot/core/src/runtime-oracles/worker-liveness/README.md

 ## Problem

-A timeout, crash, unsupported flag, or missing structured result means no engine claim can be trusted.
+A timeout, crash, unsupported flag, failed process-tree cleanup, or missing, duplicated, malformed, or request-inconsistent structured result means no engine claim can be trusted.
 It is a proof gap or infrastructure failure, not evidence that the inspected library is slow.

 ```js
 // A synchronous hang defeats Promise.race inside the same process.